syspulse/trunk3/README.md

 `--reorg` option allows to monitor reorganizations (new block replaces  old ones).

-`--reorg` specifies how deep the history for old blocks must be
+`--reorg=<depth>` specifies how deep the history for old blocks must be.
+`--reorg.flow=<flow>` specifies reorg flow algo:

+- __reorg1__ - Tracks and re-asks previous blocks to find hash change.
+It works for trunk3 polling
+- __reorg2__ - It works for trunk3 websocket push (ws://geth:8546) or in Detectors.
+ATTENTION: It does not work for polling (http://geth:8545) !!!

 __NOTES__:
 1. It is important to have `throttle` small enough to detect fast reorgs (more detection than etherscan)